John Legge BA, MA, LLB

 You can reach Christine by calling her at (416) 923-1776 extension 239, or by sending her an email at email@example.com.

 Monica Zamfir BA (Hons.), JD

 Monica Zamfir is an associate in the firm’s litigation department.
-Her practice focuses on medical malpractice, health law, and general profession liability.
-Monica also has experience in bankruptcy, family, and institutional liability litigation matters.
-Prior to her call to the Bar of Ontario in 2014, Monica articled with the firm.
+Her practice focuses on medical and dental malpractice, health law, and professional liability.
+Monica also has experience in bankruptcy, family law, and institutional liability litigation.
+Monica articled with Legge & Legge prior to her call to the Bar of Ontario in 2014.

-Monica received her J.D. from the Schulich School of Law, Dalhousie University, where she received honours in Criminal Trial Advocacy.
-During her legal studies, she also completed an exchange at the Bader Institute in England where she received a certificate in International Business Law.
+Monica received her J.D. degree from the Schulich School of Law, Dalhousie University, where she received honours in Criminal Trial Advocacy.
+During her legal studies, she also completed an exchange at the Bader Institute in the UK and received a certificate in International Business Law.
 Prior to law school, Monica completed her undergraduate degree in Economics at York University, in Toronto, Ontario, where she graduated in the top ten percent of her class.